 Furthermore, some dogs love to shred and rip the yellow-green fuzz that covers the tennis ball.
 It seems like that is not too harmful.
 However, eating this fuzz can lead to choking hazards and intestinal blockages that could require surgery.

-The Final Verdict: Are Tennis Balls Dangerous
+The Final Verdict: Are Tennis Balls Safe for Dogs?

 Overall, the most important aspect of giving toys to our dogs is simple.
 For your dog’s safety, always supervise playtime.
 Remember to take all reasonable precautions regarding which toys are left with your dog while he/she is unattended.
 They depend on us to keep them safe at all times.